Gauss Law, Minimal Coupling and Fermionic PEPS for Lattice Gauge Theories: Introduction

-Approaching lattice gauge theories in both methods is done in the Hamiltonian approach, first introduced by Kogut and Susskind \cite{KogutSusskind}.
-Unlike the path integral methods used widely in particle physics in general, and lattice gauge theories in particular, in the Hamiltonian formulation one deals with states and operators in a Hilbert spaces, that have a very special structure due to the gauge symmetry.
+Lattice gauge theories, in both methods, are approached in the Hamiltonian formalism, first introduced by Kogut and Susskind~\cite{kogut_hamiltonian_1975}.
+Unlike in path integral methods used widely in particle physics in general, and in lattice gauge theories in particular, the Hamiltonian formulation uses states and operators in Hilbert spaces, that have a very special structure due to the gauge symmetry.

-Constructing a quantum simulator or a tensor network state involves a very interesting challenge: one has to reconstruct a physical model from "other", different ingredients.
+Constructing a quantum simulator or a tensor network state involves an interesting challenge: one has to reconstruct a physical model from elementary building blocks.
 In this process, one faces the most fundamental elements of a theory, which is decomposed to its smallest ingredients.
-This, in some sense, is what we would like to discuss in this lecture: it will mostly be about enforcing gauge invariance on quantum states - the construction of tensor network states for lattice gauge theories, through a discussion of the Gauss law.
+This, in some sense, is what we would like to discuss in this lecture: it will mostly be about enforcing gauge invariance on quantum states -- the construction of tensor network states for lattice gauge theories, through a discussion of the Gauss law.

-The key ingredient of gauge theories is the local nature of the symmetry: a gauge symmetry is a local symmetry, which means that they involve many (local) conservation laws, or constraints.
-The gauge symmetry is formulated, in both classical and quantum gauge theories, by means of the Gauss law, an equation - or a set of equations, one per space point - that relates the gauge field and the matter fields.
+The key ingredient of gauge theories is the local nature of the symmetry: \emph{a gauge symmetry is a local symmetry}, which means that they involve many (local) conservation laws, or constraints.
+The gauge symmetry is formulated, in both classical and quantum gauge theories, by means of the Gauss law, an equation -- or a set of equations, one per space point -- that relates the gauge field and the matter fields.
 Its simplest form, of classical electrodynamics, is

-- the divergence of the electric field equals the density of matter charges; it can be made more complicated when the gauge field is non-Abelian, become an eigenvalue equation for the so-called \emph{physical states} after quantization, or a difference equation for lattice gauge theories, but the essence is the same in all those cases: the matter is the source of electric fields.
+-- the divergence of the electric field $\vb{E}$ at each space point $\vb{x}$ equals the density of matter charges there, $\rho$.
+It can be made more complicated when the gauge field is non-Abelian, become an eigenvalue equation for the so-called \emph{physical states} after quantization, or a difference equation for lattice gauge theories, but the essence is the same in all those cases: the matter is the source of electric fields.